Where to Stay in Brisbane First Time: 7 Best Areas

 The Brisbane central business district has every type of accommodation that you could want, with everything from luxury 5 star, to backpacker hostels and mid-range hotels.
 It’s an all-around perfect spot.
 You can consider staying in Spring Hill if you looking for somewhere to stay with easy access to Greater Brisbane and close to Brisbane’s CBD.

-Stay in Brisbane CBD if you want to be in the centre, you like to be around the attractions, you enjoy shopping at Edward street, Queen Street Mall, you want the best public transport, you don’t mind busy areas.
+Stay in Brisbane CBD if you are first-timers; you want to be in the centre, you like to be around the attractions, you enjoy shopping at Edward street, Queen Street Mall, you want the best public transport, you don’t mind busy areas.

-luxury ($$$): Stamford Plaza Brisbane This riverfront accommodation offers views of the iconic Story Bridge and Kangaroo Point cliffs, on the banks of the Brisbane River, which is just a few steps from Botanical Gardens, and Brisbane’s prestigious dining and shopping precinct.
+luxury ($$$): Stamford Plaza Brisbane, 5-star riverfront hotel, offering views of the iconic Story Bridge and Kangaroo Point cliffs.
+It is one of the best places in Brisbane for families and couples, located in central Brisbane, on the banks of the Brisbane River, a few steps from Botanical Gardens, and Brisbane’s prestigious dining and shopping precinct.

-budget ($): Brisbane City YHA Located within walking distance from Roma Street Transit Centre, South Brisbane Station, and Suncorp Stadium.
-The tour desk can book a range of activities including Moreton or Stradbroke Island tours, tickets to Lone Pine Koala Sanctuary, Australia Zoo and the XXXX Ale House as well as tours up the East Coast.
+budget ($): Brisbane City YHA, great base for backpackers, within walking distance from Roma Street Transit Centre, South Brisbane Station, and Suncorp Stadium.
+They can help arrange tours to Moreton or Stradbroke Island, tickets to Lone Pine Koala Sanctuary, Australia Zoo and the XXXX Ale House as well as tours up the East Coast.

 🔍FIND BEST HOTELS IN BRISBANE CBD